Cortechs.ai | Navigating the 2024 ARIA Guidelines: Embracing AI in Alzheimer’s Imaging and Patient Care

 In conclusion, the evolution from the earlier ARIA guidelines to the 2024 update represents a shift from theoretical knowledge to practical application, driven by the latest advancements in treatment options and diagnostic technologies.

-The inclusion of AI as a tool for ARIA surveillance such as NeuroQuant ARIA (FDA-cleared) exemplifies this shift, providing radiologists with the means to manage the increasing complexity and volume of cases with greater confidence and accuracy.
+The inclusion of AI as a tool for ARIA surveillance such as NeuroQuant for ARIA (FDA-cleared) exemplifies this shift, providing radiologists with the means to manage the increasing complexity and volume of cases with greater confidence and accuracy.
 This progress underscores the importance of ongoing updates and refinements in clinical guidelines to keep pace with advancements in both therapeutic and diagnostic arenas.

 Citations: